 Please help us prevent the spread of the COVID-19 virus.

-- Stay safe at home!
-MANA is now offering TeleVisits.
+- MANA physicians are now offering TeleVisits.
 A TeleVisit is a real-time appointment by smartphone, tablet, or computer.
 Learn more and request an appointment.

 - Limit the visitors inside the clinic to only the patient and if appropriate, a parent or guardian.
 Spouses, grandparents, healthy children, and other family members should remain at home or in the family vehicle (with appropriate supervision) whenever possible.